LunaDragon666/monika-lie-css-frameworks-ma1/README.md

 ### Main
 In the main content of this page, which is in this case `gridbox__container`, I used CSS Grid instead of flexbox(es) to layout a group of square «boxes» inside the grid-layout from homepage due to its built-in facilitation to potentially create dynamic- and flexible layouts regardless of device sizes - which also makes it easier for me to keep track on them when costumizing them in both CSS and SASS.
 Since I did not find nor wanted to use a pre-built component that have similar layout that were added to create the «group of square-shaped boxes» from there (if it already exists), I chose to make my own where I also tried to use BEM to
 ### Footer
-I used the container to create equal spacing for both the footer and the navigation bar.
 I have deliberately excluded the footer from the "wrapper" to make it remain at the bottom of the page.
 ...
 #### Reflection note
 The most challenging aspect I found within this task was to find and make as "logical" Bootstrap and SASS classes as possible, in addition to BEM-classes.